mattbuckingham/shell-scripts/README.md

 - Updates system packages
 - Installs essential applications
 - Adds aliases to .bashrc file
-- Downloads configuration files from GitHub
+- Downloads emacs configuration files from this repo

 ## How to Run

 To run the script, you need to follow these steps:

 1. Clone the repository using git, or download the script directly.
-2. Make the script executable by running the command `chmod +x install.sh`.
+2. Make the script executable by running the command `chmod +x post-install`.
-3. Run the script with the command `./install.sh`.
+3. Run the script with the command `./post-install`.

 You can also use the `-v` or `--verbose` option for verbose output: `./install.sh -v`.